 Are organic eggs affordable?
 They're not cheap.
 Organic eggs can cost up to $4/dozen, roughly double the cost of commercial eggs.
 This is largely due to the extra expenses involved in meeting organic certification requirements.

-Similarly, sellers of vegetarian eggs, antibiotic-free eggs or so-called "natural eggs" aren't subject to the same scrutiny as organic eggs.
+Similarly, sellers of vegetarian eggs, antibiotic-free eggs, or so-called "all-natural eggs" aren't subject to the same scrutiny as organic eggs.
 Since nobody's really checking, it's up to the manufacturer to set their own standards for what constitutes a vegetarian egg.
 As always, caveat emptor when buying eggs, since you might or might not get what's advertised.